Temporary speed hump installed on Lathrop Avenue near Graceland Cemetery | Racine County Eye

 speed hump to help reduce traffic speeds on Lathrop Avenue near Graceland Cemetery .

 The installation location just north of Haven Avenue was requested by the Racine Police Department.
-DPW crews completed the installation Friday, Oct.
-6.
+DPW crews completed the installation on Friday.

 According to a City of Racine Facebook post, traffic data will be gathered at the site and

 compared with data prior to the installation.
-The speed hump will be removed before this winter’s
+The temporary speed hump will be removed before this winter’s first snowfall.

-The Lathrop speed hump is the second temporary speed hump installed this year.
+The Lathrop speed hump is the second of its kind installed this year.
 In mid-July, the city’s first temporary speed hump was placed on Michigan Boulevard in the North Beach vicinity, also as a

 traffic speed reduction measure.